exness/userver/scripts/docs/en/userver/grpc/server_middleware_implementation.md

-# gRPC server middleware implementaion
+# gRPC server middleware implementation

 ## Two main classes

 There are two main interfaces for implementing a middleware:
 1. @ref ugrpc::server::MiddlewareBase.
 Class that implements the main logic of a middleware
 2. @ref ugrpc::server::SimpleMiddlewareFactoryComponent short-cut for simple cases without static options.
     * Or @ref ugrpc::server::MiddlewareFactoryComponentBase to declare static options.

 ## MiddlewareBase